2600hz/kazoo/applications/crossbar/doc/basics.md

 1. As part of the [request envelope](#request_envelope): `{"data":{...},"verb":"PUT"}`
 1. As a query string parameter: `/v1/accounts/{ACCOUNT_ID}/resources?verb=PUT`

+#### Tunneling the Accept Header

+Some clients do not support the ability to set the [Accept header](http://www.w3.org/Protocols/rfc2616/rfc2616-sec14.html) in the request, meaning they will not necessarily receive the response in the format they wish.
+Clients can append `accept=text/html` to the request body or query string to indicate they'd like the response processed as if the Accept header was `text/html`.

+*Note*: `accept=csv` is retained for backwards-compatibility but it is encouraged to use a proper media type going forward.

 ### Authentication Tokens

 Most APIs require the client to have authenticated and received a token usable on subsequent requests.
 Crossbar provides a couple ways to receive an authentication token: